 You Can Use a Chapter 13 Bankruptcy to Save Your Home

 There are certain advantages that you will be entitled to have recourse to if you decide to file for Chapter 13 bankruptcy protection.
 For example, one of the chief protections afforded by Chapter 13 bankruptcy is the scope that it gives you to set up a schedule for paying off the debt that has accumulated due to defaulting on your mortgage.
 In most cases, you will even be allowed to propose the exact length of time that you will take for making these repayments.
 As long as you can commit to such a schedule and manage to observe it to the letter, you will be allowed to keep your property.

 Chapter 13 Bankruptcy Can Help Eliminate Second and Third Mortgage Payments

 Filing for bankruptcy under Chapter 13 conditions can also help you to phase payments that are due on a second or third mortgage.
 This type of protection typically allows a bankruptcy court to consider second or third mortgages as a form of unsecured debt.
 What this means for you is that unsecured debt is a matter of very low priority and will usually not have to be paid back.
 However, this will only be the case if the first mortgage on your home contains the whole of your property value.
 If this is so, then the second or third mortgages will have no further value to be secured or collected.

 Bankruptcy May Be Your Best Choice to Save Your Home and Your Credit

 You should be aware that filing for bankruptcy will certainly have some adverse effects on your credit.
-However, the damage will not be anywhere near as severe or long lasting as the negative effect that follows after having your home foreclosed on.
-Not only will being foreclosed on have a ruinous effect on your credit, but you may also still be saddled with the leftover debt.
+However, the damage will not be anywhere near as severe or long-lasting as the negative effect that follows after having your home foreclosed on.
+Not only will being foreclosed on having a ruinous effect on your credit, but you may also still be saddled with the leftover debt.